What is a Microfiber Cloth?

-Our 14" x 14" silky microfiber cloths are made of the same material but have sewn edges.
-Because they are much larger, these are recommended for computer monitors, TVs, mirrors, and any other larger devices.
 The silky cloths are the least linty of our cloths that we offer and are perfect for screen protector and privacy filter installation.
 We like these cloths so much that we provide them to our customers when they purchase large screen protectors and privacy filters.
 We also carry cloths that specifically have an anti-bacterial coating on them.
 These are great for doctor's offices and hospitals.

 If you have a business that you think is worth knowing about, why not create a constant reminder of your business for your customers or future customers?
 How, you might ask?
 Simply have Photodon print your logo or contact information on a microfiber cloth.